BscherpingGitHub/Election_AnalysisWASHU/README.md

 - Her vote percentage was 73.8%.

 ## Summary
-This script can track different things other than this specific election.
-This election we used lists and dictionarys to track the candidates and counties.<br/>
+This script can track other candidates and counties at other elections.
+This election we used lists and dictionaries to track the candidates and counties.<br/>
 <br/>
 ![candidate_county](Resources/candidate_county.png)<br/>
 <br/>